 about the pigeon project

-It is about the wonderful and kind people of the Pigeon and Pierre Part area of Louisiana (as well as some of the immediately surrounding area).
+This project is about the people of the Pigeon and Pierre Part area of Louisiana (as well as some of the immediately surrounding area).
 It is about their connection to the land and how that connection helps shape who they are.
 It is about the spiritual nature of that relationship.
-It is about the hard work and struggle to live with and off the land.
-It is about the beauty of them as people as well as the beauty of the land.
-The area they call home is at the edge of the Atchafalaya Basin.
+It is about the hard work and struggle to live with and off the land at the edge of the Atchafalaya Basin.
 It is remount, wild, unforgiving and spectacularly beautiful part of the United States.
 They live in it, with it.
 It is a record of those people.

 "come on now"